Irene Natividad, President,

 Ms. Natividad brings women corporate,

-gathering which has come to be called the "Davos for Women",
+gathering which has come to be called the "Davos for Women".

-which focuses on accelerating the economic growth of women.
+The Summit focuses on accelerating the economic growth of women.
 She

 also Chairs Corporate Women Directors International, which